How to Get a Mortgage with a New Job

 If you have just recently started your new job, then you will not have the payslips to prove your new income.
 Many mortgage providers will only lend to an applicant that has been in a job for some time, as they see this as a more secure employment and therefore a lower risk of not being able to pay back their mortgage loan.

-When you start applying to standard mortgage lenders, you might find that your application is declined because they are not prepared to lend to you until you have been in your job for longer.
+When you start applying to standard mortgage lenders, you might find that your application is declined because they are not prepared to lend until you have been in your job for longer.
 Each mortgage lender has different criteria, so it is worth checking with any lender before you start the application process.

 A specialist broker should be able to identify the lenders that are most likely to accept your application when you have started a new job, factoring in all of the other relevant information that you provide them with.